Distilling Specialized Orders for Visual Generation: Experiments on Text-to-Image

 Additionally, we experiment on the Multi-Modal CelebA-HQ dataset using a random $90:10$ train-test split.
-This dataset contains $30,000$ elebrity face images with diverse facial attributes such as eyebrow shape, iris color, makeup styles, and hair types, among others.
-Unlike the Fashion Product dataset, CelebA-HQ features varied backgrounds, although the primary focus remains on facial features and attributes.
-The primary target is to generate a face based on a caption which consist of facial attributes
+This dataset contains $30,000$ celebrity face images with diverse facial attributes such as eyebrow shape, iris color, makeup styles, and hair types, among others.
+Unlike the Fashion Product dataset, CelebA-HQ features varied backgrounds; however, the primary focus remains on facial features and attributes.
+The primary target is to generate a face based on a caption that consists of facial attributes

-Consistent with our findings on the Fashion Product dataset, distilling the order and fine-tuning the model with the found order provides better FIDs than raster scan or any-given-order approaches.
-We present the qualitative results in Figure~\ref{fig:celeba}.
-Interestingly, the model follows a structured generation pattern: It generally begins with likely-to-generate regions (e.g., cheeks and chin).
-It then progresses to intricate features like eyes, lips, and hair.
-Finally, the background is typically generated last.
-This pattern is consistent with our findings in product images, where the model prioritizes easily predictable regions, such as the white background.
-Additionally, in the fashion dataset, the imbalance of the data due to the white background makes it more likely to generate than the background.
-To verify these claims we also conducted experiments with random background which can be found in the Appendix of this paper.
+Consistent with our other experiments, OAR improves over both raster and any-order baselines (Tab.~\ref{tab:celeba}).
+The gain from raster (1.94) to fine-tuned ordered (1.41) is substantial, confirming that the self-distillation pipeline generalizes across datasets and conditioning modalities.

-The learned orders tend to generally generate one specific object part (including background) before progressing to another part.
-Semantically, this lets the model complete the generation of a given semantic, which helps the model to better generate the following tokens.
+The specialized orders exhibit a semantically structured progression: the model first generates high-confidence regions such as cheeks and chin, then progresses to fine-grained features like eyes, lips, and hair, and completes the background last.
+Notably, the model tends to complete one semantic region before moving to the next, effectively decomposing the generation into coherent sub-tasks.
+This aligns with our capacity reallocation argument---specialized orders simplify each conditional by ensuring semantically coherent context at every step.
+Qualitative examples and additional experiments with randomized backgrounds are provided in the Appendix.